aws/aws-cdk-rfcs/text/0309-parameter-cross-stack-ref.md

 ### Why should we _not_ do this?

 Exports lock resources for a reason.
-In some cases exports may be preferred
+In some cases exports may be preferred.

+For example:
+- Resources may be temporarily unavailable while being replaced causing errors for downstream consumers.

+- If a stack outside of the app consumes the parameter, there is no tracking, so if the provider stack is torn down, other stacks may unexpectedly break.

+- For resources that have a more persistent lifecycle (VPCs, Subnets, etc) export locks are generally a non-issue

 ### What changes are required to enable this change?